discord-net/Discord.Net/docs/guides/commands/commands.md

 ASP.Net Core's Controller pattern.
 This means that the lifetime of a module instance is only as long as the command being invoked.

-**Avoid using long-running code** in your modules whereever possible.
+**Avoid using long-running code** in your modules wherever possible.
 You should **not** be implementing very much logic into your modules;
 outsource to a service for that.